Chart Color Schemes

 AreaSearch assessment of residential development activity positions Shellharbour - Flinders among the top 25% of areas assessed nationwide

-Shellharbour - Flinders has recorded approximately 198 residential properties granted approval annually over the past five financial years, totalling 994 homes.
-As of FY26, 31 approvals have been recorded.
-On average, 1.7 new residents arrive per year for each new home built between FY21 and FY25.
-The average value of new dwellings is $603,000.
+Shellharbour - Flinders granted approval for approximately 198 residential properties annually over the past five financial years, totalling 994 homes.
+In FY26 so far, 54 approvals have been recorded.
+On average, around 1.7 new residents arrived per new home each year between FY21 and FY25.
+The average value of new dwellings developed was $519,000, indicating a focus on the premium segment.

-This financial year has seen $38.9 million in commercial approvals.
-Compared to the Rest of NSW, Shellharbour - Flinders shows moderately higher building activity, with 15.0% above the regional average per person over the five-year period.
-Recent construction comprises 20.0% detached houses and 80.0% medium and high-density housing.
-The location has approximately 224 people per dwelling approval.
-Population forecasts indicate Shellharbour - Flinders will gain 8,482 residents by 2041.
+This financial year has seen $38.9 million in commercial approvals, showing strong commercial development momentum.
+Compared to the rest of NSW, Shellharbour - Flinders had 15.0% higher building activity per person over the past five years.
+Recent construction comprises 20.0% detached houses and 80.0% medium and high-density housing, marking a significant shift from the current pattern of 78.0% houses.
+There are approximately 224 people per dwelling approval in the location.
+Population forecasts indicate Shellharbour - Flinders will gain 8,333 residents by 2041.

 Frequently Asked Questions - Development